Near Glen Rose in Somervell County, Texas — The American South (West South Central)

 Topics.
-This historical marker is listed in these topic lists: Paleontology • Parks & Recreational Areas.
-A significant historical date for this entry is October 2, 1970.
+This historical Paleontology • Parks & Recreational Areas.

 Location.
-32° 14.87′ N, 97° 48.972′ W. Marker is near Glen Rose, Texas, in Somervell County.
-Marker is on Park Road 59, one mile north of County Highway 205, on the right when traveling north.
-The marker is located next to the Dinosaur Valley State Park Store.
+32° 14.924′ N, 97° 49.068′ W. Marker is near Glen Rose, Texas, in Somervell County.
+Marker can be reached from Park Road 59, 1.2 miles north of County Highway 205.
+The marker is located along the Blue Hole hiking trail next to the Paluxy River and north of the Dinosaur Valley State Park Store.
 Touch for map.
-Marker is at or near this postal address: 1629 Park Road 59, Glen Rose TX 76043, United States of America.
+Marker is in this post office area: Glen Rose TX 76043, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Misleading Models (here, next to this marker); Tyrannosaurus rex (a few steps from this marker); Making a Dinosaur (a few steps from this marker); Dinosaurs (a few steps from this marker); Apatosaurus (a few steps from this marker); An Ancient Story (about 600 feet away, measured in a direct line); Ancient Secrets Revealed (about 600 feet away); Deep Water Shelter (about 600 feet away).
+Ancient Secrets Revealed (a few steps from this marker); Deep Water Shelter (a few steps from this marker); World's Fair Wonders (about 600 feet away, measured in a direct line); Misleading Models (about 600 feet away); Tyrannosaurus rex (about 600 feet away); Making a Dinosaur (about 600 feet away); Dinosaurs (about 600 feet away); Apatosaurus (about 600 feet away).
 Touch for a list and map of all markers in Glen Rose.

 Also see . . .
 Mapping Dinosaur Tracks.

 The West Taylor Site - This is a crossroads for many theropod trails headed in various directions.
 Many of the tracks here are in-filled and difficult to see.
 Some of the tracks are the elongated(Submitted on November 27, 2021, by James Hulse of Medina, Texas.)